+1-888-SITEOWL

 • Finance

-Once you know when a meeting should take place and who should be involved, you can start creating a kickoff agenda that will lead to project success.
+Once you know when a meeting should occur and who should be involved, you can create a kickoff agenda that will lead to project success.

 2. Create a solid kickoff meeting agenda and agenda template